AmeryGration/dyad/README.md

 # Dyad

-Dyad is a binary star kinematics package.
+Dyad is a binary star kinematics and statistics package.